Likekele leads balanced Oklahoma State past Aggies 73-62

 BIG PICTURE

-Oklahoma State: The Cowboys needed this one in a big way, even if it was out of league play.
+Oklahoma State: The Cowboys collectively exhaled following the win, even if it did not register in the Big 12 tally.
 Their last victory was prior to the new year – on Dec.
 29 at home against Southeastern Louisiana.
 Saturday’s road victory provided the Cowboys a confidence boost with No. 3 Kansas rolling into Gallagher-Iba Arena on Monday.

 Texas A&M: The Aggies still harbor hopes of a postseason berth, even if that means the National Invitation Tournament, but they must do a better job of winning their homes games if so.
 They’ve now lost three in a row in Reed Arena, including SEC defeats to LSU and South Carolina.